jeeb/avisynth/distrib/Readme/readme_history.txt

 - "Text": draw rightmost on-screen character even if only partially visible (was: not drawn at all)
 - "Text": support more from the BDF standard (issue #310): per-character boundary boxes and shifts
 - "Text" (#310): support 17-32 pixel wide external BDF fonts (issue #310)
-- Fix: "Text" filter negative x or y coordinates (e.g. 0 instead of -1)
+- Fix: "Text" rounding negative x or y coordinates (e.g. x=-1 resulted in 0 instead of -1)
-- Fix: "Text" filter would omit last character when x<0
+- Fix: "Text" would omit last character when x<0
 - Fix: "Text" halo_color needs only MSB=$FF and not the exact $FF000000 constant for fade
 - "Text" ``halo_color`` allows to have both halo and shaded background when halo_color MSB=$FE
 - "Text" much nicer rendering of subsampled formats (#308)
+- CMakeLists.txt: add support for Intel C++ Compiler 2022
 - Address Issue #305: Support for non-decorated avisynth_c_plugin_init in 32 bit C-plugins
-- Huge documentation update by Real-Deal
+- Huge documentation update by Reel-Deal
 - Fix (#304): ColorYUV analyze=true was displaying wrong min-max values for YUY2
-- Fix: C API undefined behavior when upstream throw runtime error
+- Fix: C API undefined behavior when upstream throw runtime error (released in test2, fixed in test6 - ffdshow crash)
 - Mute compilation warnings in avisynth.h
 - CMakeLists.txt: fix clang-cl/intel with ninja generator
 - Fix (#293): "Text" to throw proper error message if the specified font name (e.g. Arial) is not found among internal bitmap fonts.
 - Fix (#293): "Subtitle" and "Text" filter to respect the explicitely given coorditanes for y=-1 or x=-1, instead of applying vertical/horizontal center alignment.
-- CMakeLists.txt: add support for Intel C++ Compiler 2022
-- Fix: C interface avs_prop_get_data behave like C++ counterpart.
-Interim version for this fix is 9.2
 - Fix: C interface crash when using avs_new_video_frame_p(_a)
 - Fix (#283): broken runtime functions min/max/minmaxdifference when threshold is not 0 (returned -1).
 Regression in 3.7.2
 - New: add a sixth array element to PlaneMinMaxStats: average.
 Defines variable "PlaneStats_average" as well if setting variables is required.